 - SG Duesseldorf-Unterrath 1912/24 e.V.

 Spend a little time on Google and Facebook to find the right team for you.
-There’s tons of fußball teams in the area.
+There are tons of fußball teams in the area.

 There’s no reason to fear the German language here as many of the guys are native English speakers at the Dusseldorf Dragons Rugby Club.
 They’re a large bunch and always recruiting new members to the team.
 You’ll also find them over on Facebook.